-A dry chemical fire extinguisher is located near the floor by the passenger side front door.
+A dry chemical fire extinguisher is located beneath the passenger front seat near the main entrance door.

-We recommend that you become thoroughly familiar with the operating instructions displayed on the side of the fire extinguisher or in the information supplied in your Owner's InfoCase.
+We recommend that you become thoroughly familiar with the operating instructions displayed on the side of the fire extinguisher or in the information supplied in your Owner InfoCase.

 We also recommend that you inspect the fire extinguisher for proper charge at least once a month in accordance with National Fire Protection Association (NFPA) recommendations as stated on the label.

 If the charge is insufficient, the fire extinguisher must be replaced.